-24-26 King Street East has contextual value as part of the historic streetscape of downtown Omemee.
+34-36 King Street East has contextual value as part of the historic streetscape of downtown Omemee.
 It helps maintain and support the character of the commercial core of downtown Omemee as one of a range of nineteenth century commercial buildings extant along King Street East.
 While the majority of the commercial buildings in downtown Omemee predate 1900, it forms one of a small collection of commercial buildings that pre-date the early 1890s when several significant fires destroyed most of the downtown core and which are primarily located at the eastern end of the downtown.
 It is physically, visually and historically linked to its surroundings as part of the village's downtown streetscape.

-The subject property was constructed around 1868 as part of the commercial development of Omemee in the 1860s and 1870s as the community grew in size and prosperity after the arrival of the railway in 1857.
+The subject property was constructed in 1863 as part of the commercial development of Omemee in the 1860s and 1870s as the community grew in size and prosperity after the arrival of the railway in 1857.
 At this time, King Street East became firmly established as the village's downtown core with new commercial buildings in up-to-date Victorian styles.
 The community reached the height of its nineteenth century prosperity and population in 1878 and the 1881 Fire Insurance Plan shows its physical development at that time.

 Downtown Omemee, in 1881, included a range of two- and three-storey commercial properties in both brick and wood built to the front lot line.
-Some of these are attached to each other in a continuous streetwall, but many are detached from each other and sometimes punctuated with residential properties, as is the case in the block on which the subject property is located.
+Some of these are attached to each other in a continuous streetwall, but many are detached from each other.
 While this is atypical in larger centres, such as Lindsay where most commercial buildings from this period were constructed as a continuous streetwall, it was relatively common in smaller centres where space in downtown areas was at less of a premium.

 In the early 1890s, Omemee's downtown streetscape was altered dramatically when three major fires, in 1890, 1891 and 1892, destroyed most of the buildings in the downtown core.
 There are five commercial buildings surviving in downtown Omemee that predate this fire, including the subject property, which taken together form a historic and thematic unit.
-The others are 30-32 King Street East and 34-36 King Street East on the south side of King Street East between George and Colborne Streets and 25 and 45 King Street East on the north side of King Street East, east of George Street.
+The others are 24-26 King Street East and 30-32 King Street East on the south side of King Street East between George and Colborne Streets and 25 and 45 King Street East on the north side of King Street East, east of George Street.
 46 King Street, now the Legion, also predates the fire but was originally constructed as a substantial industrial foundry, not as a commercial property; it does, however, contribute to the pre-1890 collection of properties in this area.
 All of these buildings are to the east of George Street and are located in close proximity to one another on the eastern side of the downtown core.
-30-32 King Street East and 45 King Street East are believed to be the oldest of this set of buildings, although their dates of construction are not known.
+30-32 King Street East and 45 King Street East are believed to be the oldest of this set of buildings, although their dates of construction are not known; 30-32 King Street East is the predecessor location of Beatty's General Store which moved into the subject property in 1863.
+However, the subject property is the largest of these properties, not including 46 King Street, at three storeys in height with two bays.
 These properties have a specific contextual relationship to one another by virtue of their age and shared history, alongside their role within the broader streetscape.